Japanese Imports in the Used Car Market

 Parts Availability

-The most significant practical consideration for MBI on Japanese imports is parts availability.
+The most significant practical consideration for breakdown insurance on Japanese imports is parts availability.
 Major Japanese brands (Toyota, Honda, Nissan, Mazda) have strong aftermarket parts availability in NZ, meaning repairs are relatively affordable.
 More specialist JDM models or lower-volume makes may require parts importation, adding cost and time to repairs.
-When purchasing MBI for a Japanese import, confirm that your chosen insurer has experience with your specific make and model.
+When purchasing breakdown insurance for a Japanese import, confirm that your chosen insurer has experience with your specific make and model.

 Electronics and Diagnostics

 Some Japanese domestic market vehicles use proprietary electronics and communication protocols that differ from international models sold in NZ.
 This can complicate diagnostics, as not all NZ mechanics have access to the required specialist diagnostic equipment.
-When making an MBI claim on a Japanese import, ensure the assigned workshop has the capability to properly diagnose your vehicle — MBI providers typically have approved networks that include import specialists.
+When making an breakdown insurance claim on a Japanese import, ensure the assigned workshop has the capability to properly diagnose your vehicle — breakdown insurance providers typically have approved networks that include import specialists.

-The process for getting MBI on a Japanese import is the same as for locally-sourced used vehicles: disclose the vehicle's NZ compliance date and current NZ odometer reading (not the Japanese export odometer), provide service history where available, and ensure the vehicle passes any required pre-inspection.
-Most mainstream MBI providers in NZ cover Japanese imports, though premium rates may reflect the higher risk profile of certain makes and models.
+The process for getting breakdown insurance on a Japanese import is the same as for locally-sourced used vehicles: disclose the vehicle's local compliance date and current odometer reading (not the Japanese export odometer), provide service history where available, and ensure the vehicle passes any required pre-inspection.
+Most mainstream breakdown insurance providers cover Japanese imports, though premium rates may reflect the higher risk profile of certain makes and models.

 Disclaimer